-To diagnose ulcerative colitis, your healthcare provider has to rule out other illnesses.
+To diagnose ulcerative colitis in children, teenagers and adults, your healthcare provider has to rule out other illnesses.
 After a physical exam, your provider may order:

 - Blood tests: Your blood can show signs of infection or anemia.
 Anemia is a low level of iron in your blood.
 It can mean you have bleeding in the colon or rectum.

-- Stool samples: Signs of infection or parasites (tiny organisms that can live in a person’s body) can show up in your poop.
+- Stool samples: Signs of infection, parasites (tiny organisms that can live in a person’s body), and inflammation can show up in your poop.

 - Endoscopic tests: An endoscope is a thin, flexible tube with a tiny camera.
 Specialized doctors can slide the endoscope in through the anus to check the health of the rectum and colon.
 Common endoscopic tests include colonoscopy and sigmoidoscopy.